 Wrapped tokens on Ethereum are tokens from other blockchains that are made to be compliant with the ERC-20 standard.
 This means that you can use assets that are not native to Ethereum on Ethereum.
 As you’d expect, wrapping and unwrapping tokens on Ethereum costs gas.

-allows you to wrap your crypto assets (BTC, ETH, XRP, USDT, BCH, DOT, and many more) for use on the Binance Smart Chain in the form of BEP-20 tokens.
-Once you’ve brought your assets to BSC, you can trade them or use them in various yield farming
+The Binance Bridge allows you to wrap your crypto assets (BTC, ETH, XRP, USDT, BCH, DOT, and many more) for use on the BNB Smart Chain in the form of BEP-20 tokens.
+Once you’ve brought your assets to BSC, you can trade them or use them in various yield farming applications.

 Even though many blockchains have their own token standards (ERC-20 for Ethereum or BEP-20 for BSC), these standards can’t be used across multiple chains.
 Wrapped tokens allow non-native tokens to be used on a given blockchain.